rexcontrols/REXexamples/RaspberryPi_examples/FrequencyOfPulses/README.md

-How to determine frequency of Boolean input signal?
+﻿How to determine frequency of Boolean input signal?
 ===================================================

 This folder contains the source files demonstrating the evaluation of Boolean